 25. Use other people to sell your product or service.
-Instead of (or in addition to) selling your products yourself, look for affiliates, resellers or people who will generate leads for you in return for a commission on sales.
-Be sure your pricing structure allows for the fees or commissions you will have to pay on any sales that are made.
+Instead of (or in addition to) selling yourself, look for affiliates, resellers or people who will generate leads for you in return for a commission on sales.
+Be sure your pricing structure allows for the fees or commissions you pay on any sales that are made.

 Top 25 Ways To Advertise For Almost FREE

 Don't skip out on marketing because you think you can't afford it!

 Try these amazing ideas today to get your business rolling!

 As a business owner, you may be asking, “Why should I use incentives to get my people to do their job?!”
 There is some validity to this question!
 After all, if a sales person can outperform their previous record because of an incentive, shouldn’t they be able to do that all the time?